-\ Segal et al., supra note 35, at 816.
+Segal et al., supra note 35, at 816.

-aValues and votes as a Nixon appointee
+^aValues and votes as a Nixon appointee

-bValues and votes as a Reagan appointee
+^bValues and votes as a Reagan appointee

 they were also arguing that other perspectives - especially approaches grounded in positivist jurisprudence - could not withstand similar scrutiny.
-In one particularly interesting study, Segal and Spaeth examined whether justices follow previously established legal rules even when they disagree with them.
-They found that the vast majority of justices who dissented from precedents set in landmark cases were not influenced by those precedents in subsequent decisions.

-In short, it is easy to see why legal realism, in the form of the attitudinal model, has come to dominate the way many social scientists - particularly political scientists - think about judicial decision making.
-Its ability to account for votes is quite high and it seems to provide a more robust explanation for judicial behavior than other existing approaches, particularly positivism.
+In one particularly interesting study, Segal and Spaeth examined whether justices follow previously established legal when they disagree with them.
+They found that the vast functions who dissented from precedents set in landmark not influenced by those precedents in subsequent it is easy to see why legal realism, in the form of the model, has come to dominate the way many social scientists by political scientists - think about judicial decision making to account for votes is quite high and it seems to probe robust explanation for judicial behavior than other prosches, particularly positivism.